Heading to the Festival

 When should I arrive for a performance?

 We suggest that you arrive at least 15 minutes prior to the start of any performance to allow you time to settle in and prepare for the experience.
 And about 45 minutes prior to every performance you can enjoy music On the Green.
-Bring a picnic and a bottle of cheer and enjoy the sounds of a lute or harp, as you sit at a table on the lawn of Labuda.
+Bring a picnic and a bottle of cheer and enjoy live music at a table on the lawn of Labuda.

 Also, 45 minutes prior to curtain for every performance of a Shakespeare play, you can participate in Prologues, an informal talk about the play.